 C. Adherent fines test for each component according to ASTM D 5711.

-Modify the mix with one of the following antistrip additives if the results of the moisture damage potential test show the Tensile Strength Ratio (TSR) of the asphalt concrete mix to be less than 0.80 for 442 mixes 0.70 for all other mix types:
+Modify the mix with one of the following antistrip additives if the results of the moisture damage potential test show the Tensile Strength Ratio (TSR) of the asphalt concrete mix to be less than 0.80 for 442 mixes or 0.70 for all other mix types:

 A. Liquid Antistrip Material.
 Include liquid antistrip material at a rate of 0.5 to 1.0 percent by weight of the asphalt binder.
-However, if 442 is specified, include liquid antistrip material at a rate of 0.50 to 1.25 percent by weight of the asphalt binder. the TSR of the asphalt concrete mix is greater than or equal to 0.80 after the addition of the liquid antistrip material.
+However, if 442 is specified, include liquid antistrip material at a rate of 0.50 to 1.25 percent by weight of the asphalt binder.
+Ensure the TSR of the asphalt concrete mix is greater than or equal to 0.80 after the addition of the liquid antistrip material.